ivanizag/bbz/README.md

   - */
   - *FX
   - *BASIC
+  - *CAT filename: dumps the file contents using the BBC Micro character set and VDU conversions
   - *DIR
   - *HELP
   - *HOST cmd: execute a command on the host OS.
 Example: `*HOST ls -la`